Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Testing.md

     }
 ```

+> [!NOTE]
->__Note__: For reference, you can find the tests for the Input System itself in its [GitHub repository](https://github.com/Unity-Technologies/InputSystem/tree/stable/Assets/Tests/InputSystem).
+> For reference, you can find the tests for the Input System itself in its [GitHub repository](https://github.com/Unity-Technologies/InputSystem/tree/stable/Assets/Tests/InputSystem).